In-patient luxury rehab center in Thailand

 Causes of hydrocodone addiction can be biological, psychological, or environmental.
 Not only do family history and genetics play a role, but a person’s mental health and social circle.

 Causes of hydrocodone addiction can be biological, psychological, social, or environmental.
 In most cases, it is a combination of different causes that leads to hydrocodone addiction rather than one cause specifically.
-The causes are listed below:
+The causes of hydrocodone addiction are listed below:

-• Biological causes: as an opioid, hydrocodone affects the reward center in the brain.
-Repeated use can lower the expression of dopamine receptors resulting in the continuous need to take more drugs to experience the same effects.
-According to a study from the Current Opinion in Psychology, multiple gene mutations can contribute to the development of opioid addiction.
-In other words, heredity or genetics could also contribute to hydrocodone addiction
+• Biological causes: As an opioid, hydrocodone affects the reward center in the brain.
+Repeated use can lower the expression of dopamine receptors, resulting in the continuous need to take more drugs to experience the same effects.
+According to a 2019 review of opioid addiction genetics from Current Opinion in Psychology, multiple gene mutations can contribute to the development of opioid addiction, including addiction to hydrocodone.

-• Psychological causes: depression or other psychiatric disorders, certain personality traits such as sensation-seeking or impulsivity can contribute to developing hydrocodone addiction.
-Addiction is also more likely among persons with a history of traumatic experiences such as childhood abuse or neglect
+• Psychological causes: Depression or other psychiatric disorders, certain personality traits, such as sensation-seeking or impulsivity can contribute to the development of hydrocodone addiction.
+Addiction is also more likely among individuals with history of traumatic experiences, such as childhood abuse or neglect

-• Social or environmental causes: peer pressure and increased exposure to hydrocodone or other opioids could also lead to addiction.
-Being in a household where drug use is a problem as well as socializing with people who abuse hydrocodone are among causes of addiction to this drug
+• Social or environmental causes: Peer pressure and increased exposure to hydrocodone or other opioids could also lead to addiction.
+Being in a household where drug use is a problem as well as socializing with people who abuse hydrocodone are among the causes of addiction to this drug.

 • Immediate effects: pain relief, the feeling of euphoric calm and relaxation, cough reflex suppression